 A newborn’s nervous system is still maturing, but babies can accomplish a lot in their first month.
 You’ll notice that your baby was born with several innate reflexes, including sucking.
-Soon after birth, he will be able to (with a little help from you) latch on to a breast or nipple to feed.
-If you put your finger inside baby’s palm, you’ll notice that he’ll close his fist around it (and many a proud father has bragged about the strength of his newborn’s grip).
+Soon after birth, they will be able to (with a little help from you) latch on to a breast or nipple to feed.
+If you put your finger inside baby’s palm, you’ll notice that they’ll close their fist around it (and many a proud father has bragged about the strength of their newborn’s grip).
 Babies who are startled will quickly flare both arms and legs out and then pull them in.
 This is called the Moro reflex.
 Even at 1 month old, your baby has the instinct for walking.
 If you put a newborn's feet on a solid surface while supporting their body, they'll appear to take a few steps.

 Although 1-month-olds may be able to turn their head while lying on their stomach, they don’t yet have the neck strength to support their head while upright.
-Make sure to put a hand under your baby’s head whenever you lift him.
+Make sure to put a hand under your baby’s head whenever you lift them.